samsond/samsond.github.io/_posts/2024-12-1-optimizing-queries-in-postgres.md

 title:  "Optimizing Queries in PostgreSQL: Partitioning and Indexing"
 date:   2024-12-1 18:00:00 -0800
 categories: database postgres
-ddescription: "An in-depth look at practical query optimization techniques in PostgreSQL, focusing on partitioning and indexing to improve query performance."
+description: "An in-depth look at practical query optimization techniques in PostgreSQL, focusing on partitioning and indexing to improve query performance."
 ---

 In this article, we will explore practical query optimization techniques in PostgreSQL using a real-world dataset of stock prices.
-We will focus on partitioning and indexing, and demonstrate their impact on query performance.

-### Understanding the Dataset
+There are two sides to query optimization: the database side and the user side.
+We will focus on the database side, specifically on partitioning and indexing, and demonstrate their impact on query performance.

 For this article, we will use a stock price dataset from the GitHub repository [FNSPID_Financial_News_Dataset](https://github.com/Zdong104/FNSPID_Financial_News_Dataset).
 This dataset contains price data for various stocks over a period of time.